Nav399/Lander-/README.md

 # Lander-
 A Lunar Lander clone on the Arduboy

+Just upload the ino file to the arduboy

 Controls:
   A:teleports closer to the ground for quicker testing
   B:shows current data